CodeBoarding/awesome-architectures/README.md

 ---

-- **Onboard your AI agent.** Paste the markdown into your ARCHITECTURE.md so the agent onboards in fewer tokens.
+**Onboard your AI agent.** Paste the markdown into your ARCHITECTURE.md so the agent onboards in fewer tokens.
-- **Live mindmap as your agent codes.** Human readable to understand the changes your agent does.
-- **Pattern literacy.** *"How do mature async runtimes structure their scheduler?"* Browse five of them side-by-side.

 ## Drop into your agent